Multi Caliber Individual Weapon System

 Multi Calibre Individual Weapon System (MCIWS) is an assault rifle developed in India by the Armament Research and Development Establishment, a laboratory of the Defence Research and Development Organisation.
 It was first seen at the DEFEXPO 2014 exhibition.

 As of 2015, the rifle is also known as the Advanced Automatic Rifle (AAR) and also as the F-INSAS rifle.

 History

 The Indian Army chose an indigenous assault rifle to replace the INSAS rifle currently in service.
 The decision, which could save money in foreign exchange and boost local manufacture, was made by the former Chief of Army Staff, General Dalbir Singh Suhag.
 Several rifles are currently undergoing small arms trials with three prototype rifles made for testing as a future replacement to the INSAS rifle.

 The MCIWS has also found interest with the Indian paramilitary forces including the Border Security Force, Central Reserve Police Force, Indo-Tibetan Border Police and the Sashastra Seema Bal.

 According to a DRDO September 18, 2018 newsletter, the MCIWS is now ready for serial production.

 In October 2017, the MCIWS procurement was superseded by an Army process to acquire around 7 lakh 7.62mm calibre rifles.

-In February 2019, the Indian Army signed a deal with SIG Sauer for the supply of 72,400 SIG716 G2 Patrol rifles of 7.62x51mm calibre.
-This was followed by a second order for a similar number of rifles in July 2020.

-On 3 March 2019, Russia and India inaugurated Indo-Russia Rifles in Uttar Pradesh, India to produce 7.62x39mm AK-203 assault rifles as a replacement for the INSAS.
-However, no contract has been signed or rifles produced because of pricing disagreements.
-The factory is unlikely to begin production in 2020.